How Veterans Can Successfully File a Claim with USAA

 How can I track my claim status?

-You can track your claim status in real time through the USAA mobile app or by logging into your account on the website.
+You can track your claim status through the USAA mobile app or by logging into your account online.
 There you can see messages, document requests, payment updates, and your adjuster’s contact information.

 Can I negotiate my settlement offer?